Madrid—the Royal Spanish Capitalandbut she is impeccable as a hostess. Unfortunately, we could not meet her during our visit to

 brotherly love through the scene of Jesus washing his disciples’ feet in the

 great exponent of sensuality.
-Even paintings of two women painters of sixteenth-century Sofonisba and Lavonia Fontana have been displayed.
-Despite skepticism regarding
+Even paintings of two women painters of the sixteenth century, Sofonisba and Lavonia Fontana, have been displayed.
+Despite scepticism regarding

-female artists’ creative capacities during that period, broke away from social
+female artists’ creative capacities during that period, they broke away from social

-stereotypes and produced great portraits, religious and even mythological compositions.
+stereotypes and produced great portraits and religious and even mythological compositions.

 The museum holds drawings by the early nineteenth-century artist Francisco de